What secrets hide behind “Emmaleigh” that makes it rock? Your first name is more than just a name!

 You are an enemy to:

-“Emmaleigh” is not a popular baby girl’s name in New York as reported in the 2006 U.S. Social Security Administration data (ssa.gov).
-Imagine that, only six babies in New York have the same name as you in 2006.
-A total of only 106 babies also bear the same first name during that year in the U.S. From 1880 to 2023, the highest recorded use of this name was in 2010 with a total of 143 babies.
+“Emmaleigh” is not a popular baby girl’s name in North Carolina as reported in the 2005 U.S. Social Security Administration data (ssa.gov).
+Imagine that, only five babies in North Carolina have the same name as you in 2005.
+A total of only 118 babies also bear the same first name during that year in the U.S. From 1880 to 2023, the highest recorded use of this name was in 2010 with a total of 143 babies.

 Since 1880 up to 2023, the name “Emmaleigh” was recorded 2,493 times in the SSA public database.
 Using the UN World Population Prospects for 2023, that’s more than enough Emmaleighs to occupy the country of Niue with an estimated population of 1,935.